 Thoroughly immersed in the masterpieces of a former age, the artist saw himself as a successor to a modernist spirit emanating from the past.
 The timeless modernity of Shigemori’s private garden here in Kyoto embodies the notion that Japanese landscape designs, the very accomplished ones that is, are not imitations of the natural world, but coexisting forms that harmonize art and nature.

 The Shigemori Mirei Garden Museum is located close to Yasuda Shrine in Kyoto (081-75-761-8776).
+A reservation is required to visit the garden (email email@example.com to set one up).
+Visitors without reservations will not be admitted.
 Stephen Mansfield’s last garden book was “Japan’s Master Gardens: Lessons in Space & Environment.”